howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

-- Test for the stack push and pop
-- Get the grad sidebar to say it's OK if the validations work, currently its a noop
-- Benford's law for stacked modifiers - rimworld and paradox games lol
-- Auditing SQL honeysql statement - overall audit thing.
-Start on it, anyhow
-- Prezzo
-- Try again on FE tests
-- Auditing DB
-- Some other article
 - Auditing BE
 - Auditing FE
 - Implement norm layer op in normal net and write about how the norm layer op is cool and good